axibase/atsd/rule-engine/derived.md

 series e:${entity} m:disk_free=${100 - value} ${commandTags} ms:${timestamp}
 ```

-> If the 'Check On Exit' option is enabled for time-based window, some of the events are caused by exiting commands and the `timestamp` field returns the time of the oldest command, rounded to seconds.
+> If the **Check On Exit** option is enabled for time-based window, some of the events are caused by exiting commands and the `timestamp` field returns the time of the oldest command, rounded to seconds.

 To round the input time to seconds, use the seconds field `s:` and the [`floor`](functions.md#mathematical) function: